twilio/voice-quickstart-ios/ClientNotificationWebhookExample/README.md

 ### Client Notification Webhook Example

 This example shows how to leverage the Twilio [Client Notification Webhook feature](https://www.twilio.com/docs/voice/sdks/client-call-notification-webhook) and manage your own client instances and notification delivery.

 In this example, a websocket connection will be used to deliver the incoming call notification to the app.
+Developers can choose the best channel for their application use case, for example delivering the incoming call notification via push notifications to optimize reachability and battery management.

 #### How this works